Skip to main content

 Sponsored by the Division of Student Life, Mental Health First Aid (MHFA) is an evidence-based training that includes assessing for suicide or harm, listening non-judgmentally, giving reassurance and information, and encouraging professional help and self-help strategies.

 The information is presented by WVU's certified instructors in a variety of formats, including virtual, blended, and in-person.
 There is a maximum capacity of 30 participants per training.
+Please note, this training requires a substantial time commitment.

 • Option 1: Two hours of online pre-work.
 Course length of approximately 5.5 to 6 hours, in person.